 Technical ceramics are ubiquitous in industrial manufacturing with a storied history of innovation and versatility.
 Manufacturers of some of the most hard-wearing and high-strength engineered ceramics worldwide are committed to pushing the envelope with regards to the capability of these novel materials.
 This has included fine-tuning the chemical composition of ceramic additives and raw materials to reduce the manufacturing costs of high-performance ceramics such as silicon nitride.
 All this, whilst still improving the material’s physical and thermal properties.

 Recent innovations have included fabricating electrically conductive silicon nitride for electro-discharge machining (EDM), and developing high fracture toughness zirconia-based ceramics for demanding manufacturing processes.
 Yet, for many years, the industry at large has been focused on realising the potential of ceramic 3D printing.

-3D printing uses additive manufacturing (AM) to deposit small volumes, often layer by layer, of a material to create shapes of incredibly small and intricate geometries.
-It is now routinely used to fabricate complex components using polymers, metals, and even biological material.
-Yet 3D printing of ceramics has remained elusive due to the inherent challenges of ceramic manufacture.
+3D printing uses additive manufacturing (AM) to create geometries of potentially incredible intricacy and complexity, often building them layer by layer.
+It is now routinely used to fabricate high-quality components using a range of printing materials, including polymers, metals, and even biological material for both novel and well-established applications.
+AM technologies are even used for complex biopharmaceutical processes like vaccine development.
+Yet 3D printing of ceramics has historically remained elusive due to the inherent challenges of ceramic manufacture.